oxedions/banquise/README.md

 - computes.sls that contains all compute nodes information (hostname, ip, mac, etc)
 - nfs.sls that contains nfs related informations
 - ldap_private.sls and ldap_public.sls that contains data for ldap (private is protected in top.sls of pillar)
-- ssh_private.sls and ssh_public.sls (private is protected in top.sls of pillar)
+- ssh_private.sls and ssh_public.sls (private is protected in top.sls of pillar) Put here the ssh key you made for future master.

 **Important: ensure that time zone in /srv/salt/pxe/ks.cfg.jinja is the same as the one you used to deploy saltmaster and master.
 If not, slurm (munge) will not be able to authenticate.** Default is America/New_York.